 Numeric data types in Python are immutable and remain unchanged when used as an argument within a calling function.
 However, if the immutable argument within a calling function is made to be a global variable, then that argument is changed even though it is usually an immutable type.
-This potentially unexpected side-effect is illustrated in the following example. double passes the immutable integer "y" as an argument to the double function, but because it is declared as a global variable within the function, the immutable object is modified in the calling function.
+This potentially unexpected side-effect is illustrated in the following example.
+The double function call passes the immutable integer "y" as an argument to the double function, but because it is declared as a global variable within the function, the integer argument that is typically immutable is modified.

 '''

 def double(n):

-qlobal y
+global y

-'''
+y = 2 n